Face on Moon South Pole: Other extraterrestrial formations

 A satellite photo of a mesa in Cydonia, often called the Face on Mars.
 Later imagery from other angles did not include the shadows.

 The face on the Moon is not the sole formation which appears to form an image on another astronomical object; another example is the "Face on Mars", discovered during the Viking 1 mission in 1976.
 While the face on the Moon is more inverted, the face on Mars is a three-dimensional mound resembling a human face.
 The "face" is located in a region called Cydonia.

 There are also multiple other formations on Mars.
 There is a specific cluster of mountainous terrain that looks like a smiley face and a skull-like tableland.
 There is also a volcano that sports a lava flow indentation that strongly resembles Kermit the Frog from the Muppets.

-Some see the Cookie Monster in parts of Mercury, and images resembling an eye in the Helix Nebula.
+Formations resembling the Cookie Monster have been seen in parts of Mercury, and images resembling an eye in the Helix Nebula.
 On Mercury, there is a clear collection of craters that some say forms an image of Mickey Mouse.